Here's what we're reading, recommending, and revisiting this week.

 0 Comments

-Next Wednesday, we'll continue with season 1, episode 4, "The Curious Incident of the Dog in the Painting Class."
+Next Wednesday, we'll watch season 1, episode 2, "Joe Pesci."
 We'll be back tomorrow with our weekly roundup.

 Here's what we're reading, recommending, and revisiting this week.